Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Some consequences in GP model fitting

 where $R_{\theta}$ stands for $\Z$'s correlation matrix under correlation parameter $\theta$.
 Based on our results, a natural extension of this criterion to multiple fold cross-validation can be similarly obtained.
 Considering $q$-fold settings such as in the final part of Theorem~\ref{thm1}, $C_{\text{LOO}}^{(2)}$ becomes indeed

 Then, building up upon our main theorem, we obtain that

-with $\bar{\D}(\theta)=\operatorname{blockdiag}\left( (R_{\theta}^{-1}[\ii_1])^{-1}, \dots, (R_{\theta}^{-1}[\ii_q])^{-1} \right)$, generalizing indeed Eq.\ref{CLOO_closed}.
+with $\bar{\bloc}(\theta)=\operatorname{blockdiag}\left( (R_{\theta}^{-1}[\ii_1])^{-1}, \dots, (R_{\theta}^{-1}[\ii_q])^{-1} \right)$, generalizing indeed Eq.\ref{CLOO_closed}.
 Note that applying a sphering transformation to the CV residuals previous to taking norms in Eqs.~\ref{CLOO},\ref{C2CV} would lead to a criterion that boils down to $\theta \mapsto \mathbf{Z}^{T}R_{\theta}^{-1}\mathbf{Z}$ and hence appears as one of the two building blocks of the log-likelihood criterion.

-On a different note, as exposed in \cite{Rasmussen.Williams2006}, Eq.~\ref{CLOO} is only one among several possible ways to construct a criterion based on applying loss functions to leave-one-out residuals.
+On a different note and relaxing now the assumption of noiseless observations, Eq.~\ref{CLOO} is only one among several possible ways to construct a criterion based on applying loss functions to leave-one-out residuals, as exposed in \cite{Rasmussen.Williams2006}.
 While Eq.~\ref{CLOO} corresponds to the squared error loss, one arrives for instance by using instead the ``negative log validation density loss'' (after the terminology of \cite{Rasmussen.Williams2006}, Section 5.4.2) at the ``LOO log predictive probability'', also sometimes called \textit{pseudo-likelihood}:

-where $p_{Z_{j} | \mathbf{Z}_{-j}}(z_j| \mathbf{z}_{-j}; \psi) $ denotes the conditional density of $Z_{j}$ at the value $z_j$ knowing that $\mathbf{Z}_{-j}=\mathbf{z}_{-j}$.
-Further scoring rules could be used as a base to define further criteria relying on cross-validation residuals, as illustrated for instance with the CRPS score in \cite{Petit}.
+where $p_{Z[j] | \mathbf{Z}[-j]}(z[j]| \mathbf{z}[-j]; \psi) $ denotes the conditional density of $Z[j]$ at the value $z[j]$ knowing that $\mathbf{Z}[-j]=\mathbf{z}[-j]$.
+Further scoring rules could be used as a base to define further criteria relying on cross-validation residuals, as illustrated for instance with the CRPS score in \cite{Petit, Petit_phd}.

 Let us now focus on an extension of $C_{\text{LOO}}^{(3)}(\psi)$ to multiple fold cross-validation, and on the exploration of some links between the resulting class of criteria and the log-likelihood.
 First, $C_{\text{LOO}}^{(3)}(\psi)$ is straightforwardly adapted into